 Although you might not see live bed bugs crawling around your home, there are several signs of bed bug activity that can help you to determine whether or not you have an infestation on your hands:

-Bite marks – Bed bugs tend to bite on the areas of skin left exposed while we sleep rather than areas under the covers.
+Bite marks.
+Bed bugs tend to bite on the areas of skin left exposed while we sleep rather than body parts under the covers.
 The face, neck, hands, and forearms are common bite sites.
 Bed bug bites appear in groups, either in straight lines, zig-zag patterns, or in other small clusters.

 While they’re called “bed bugs,” it’s crucial to remember that these blood-sucking pests don’t just live in the bedroom.
 Bed bugs can be found in furniture, curtains, and appliances throughout the home.